GamesCreed

 Last Train Home is the ultimate quartermaster experience.
 You will be assigning logistics to make sure everyone is happy and ready for battle.

 Ashborne Games has previously co-developed one other game, the helicopter flight shooter Comanche.
-However, they note that the title was originally being solely worked on by their partner, Nukklear.
-It is unclear if this was an open collaboration or some kind of lesion or mandate by publisher THQ Nordic.
+However, they note that the title was originally being worked on solely by their partner, Nukklear.
+It is unclear if this was an open collaboration or some kind of imposition or mandate by publisher THQ Nordic.
 Ashborne Games is THQ Nordic’s Czech subsidiary, based in Brno.
 Their home is likely a strong influence on Last Train Home’s setting.

 The Czechoslovakian Legion is technically neutral, meant to be neither completely loyal to the White Army nor fight against Vladimir Lenin’s Red Army.
 Their main goal is to take their armored train to Vladivostok and sail back to Central Europe.
 However, morale compasses and a need for supplies may sway the Legion to take up direct arms.